dp0812/RansomwareTrend/README.md

-# Data Processing and Visualization Project

-This project combines a **Java backend** for data processing and a **Node.js/Express frontend** for data visualization.

----

-## Getting Started

-### Prerequisites

-To run this project, you need the following software installed on your system:

-* **Java Development Kit (JDK):** Version **25.0.1** or later.
-* **Node.js:** A runtime environment that includes **npm** (Node Package Manager).

----

-## Project Structure

-The key components of the project are located in the following folders:

-* `src/`: Contains the core Java application logic.
-    * `src/App.java`: The main driver file for data processing.
-    * `src/datasets/`: **This is where you place your raw CSV data files.**
-* `visualserver/`: Contains the Node.js server and client-side visualization code.
-    * `visualserver/server.js`: The backend server file.
-* `visual/`: (Intended for frontend/client-side assets, not explicitly used in the instructions, but kept for a standard structure.)

----

 ## Usage Instructions

-### 1. Updating and Processing Data
+### 1. Updating and Processing Data (Java Backend)

-Follow these steps to update the input data and run the Java processing application (if you want it to process a new csv file from MalwareBazaar):
+Follow these steps to update the input data and run the Java processing application (if you want it to process a new CSV file from MalwareBazaar):

 1.  **Update Data File:** Place your new $\text{CSV}$ file into the `src/datasets/` folder.
 2.  **Edit Driver File:** Open the $\text{App.java}$ file in the `src/` directory.